korpling/graphANNIS-java/README.md

 # graphANNIS Java Bindings

-GraphANNIS is a library for corpus linguistic queries.
+GraphANNIS is a library for corpus linguistic queries and these are its Java bindings.
-This are the Java bindings to its API.
+This version is currently wrapping the graphANNIS version 0.22.0.

 ## How to compile